 What is citizenship by naturalization?

-Unlike citizenship by birth or descent, naturalization is based on fulfilling residency, native language proficiency, and civic obligations and demonstrating loyalty to the country.
+Unlike citizenship by descent or by birth, naturalization is based on fulfilling residency, native language proficiency, and civic obligations and demonstrating loyalty to the country.

-Applicants may also need to provide basic information, pass language and civics tests, and submit a medical certification if applicable.
+Applicants may also need to provide basic information and in some cases submit a medical certification.
 Some countries allow people to file online to simplify the process.

 Benefits of Citizenship by Naturalization